medigateio/ida_medigate/README.md

 This first part is not dependent on the second part, so it possible to use the plugin to reverse engineering a binary that doesn't contain RTTI, by defining those classes manually based on the plugin's API.

-What makes the plugin unique is the fact it uses the same environment the researcher is already familiar with, and doesn't add any new menu or object, and based on the known IDA building blocks (structure, union, type for structure's members, etc)
+What makes the plugin unique is the fact it uses the same environment the researcher is already familiar with, and doesn't add any new menu or object, and based on the known IDA building blocks (structure, union, type for structure's members, etc) - **This enable the plugin to support C++ abstracting for every architecture IDA supports**.

 **Note:** The RTTI parser parses x86/x64 g++ RTTI, but its structure enables to add support for more architectures and compilers **easily.**

 # Requirements

-* IDA 7.5 + Hex-Rays Decompiler + Python 3
+* IDA 7.5 SP  + Hex-Rays Decompiler + Python 3
-  * IDA 7.5 patch so manually created structure will be parsed as VFT - we guess it will be published next SP
+  * This version we partially support disassembly with no decompiler
-* Linux - There is no something that really depends on Linux, but the plugin was tested on IDA Linux version.
+* Linux - There is no anything that really depends on Linux, but the plugin was tested on IDA Linux version.
 * [ida-referee](https://github.com/joeleong/ida-referee): We use this useful plugin to save xrefs for struct's members uses in the decompiler.
 The original plugin doesn't support Python3 so we port it (under the directory `plugins/`)

 # Installation: